buribongs/SQL_Projects/README.md

 Data Cleaning Approach

 As can be seen from the analysis, the data is incredibly messy.
-To clean this dataset, I will employ a sytematic ETL approach, cleaning column after column while leaving the original dataset unaltered.
+To clean this dataset, I will employ a systematic ETL approach, cleaning column after column while leaving the original dataset unaltered.
 This approach will rely heavily on SELECT statements, CASE logic, and built-in SQL functions (TRIM, REPLACE, CAST, date functions) to derive clean values.